-- Thrown off when your kids are out of their normal routine.
+- Thrown off when your child is out of their normal routine.

-- Anxious because of the lack of predictability in what is going to come next.
+- Anxious because of the lack of predictability in what will come next.

 It’s not all hard!

-You may also enjoy the incredible gifts that come along with highly sensitive parenting:
+You may also enjoy the incredible gifts that come along with highly sensitive parenting, such as:

 - Feeling connected to other children and families.